 "Mental Clarity Surge!"

-He could only hope that reinforcements would get to Kaede before her position was overrun.
+Pascal had now given her all the tools he could.
+Now he had to make sure that reinforcements would get to Kaede before her position was overrun.
 But for that he needed to regain control of the situation where he stood.

 I need to deal with this quickly!
 He thought as he stared up at the monstrous drake, which had just finished its breath attack and was taking a moment to recuperate.